 Why Does the 762-Day Foreclosure Timeline Matter So Much?

 Two years of carrying a non-performing loan destroys capital in ways that go beyond legal fees.
-MBA data shows non-performing loan servicing costs run $1,573 per loan per year — nearly 9x the $176 cost for a performing loan.
-Multiply that by two years and add property preservation, and the math against foreclosure becomes overwhelming.
+MBA benchmark data shows non-performing loan servicing costs run nearly nine times higher per loan per year than performing loan servicing costs.
+Multiply that across two years and add property preservation, and the math against foreclosure becomes overwhelming.

 The 762-day national average (ATTOM Q4 2024) is a floor in judicial states, not a ceiling.
 New York, New Jersey, and Florida regularly exceed 1,000 days.
 Every day the property sits vacant, deferred maintenance compounds.
 Insurance lapses.
 Vandalism risk rises.
 The asset you thought you were recovering shrinks in real time.

 Workouts compress that timeline to weeks or months.
-A well-structured forbearance agreement pauses the clock and creates space for a borrower to recover — or for both parties to negotiate an exit — without triggering the legal machinery that costs $50,000–$80,000 to run.
+A well-structured default management approach creates space for a borrower to recover — or for both parties to negotiate an exit — without triggering the legal machinery that drives judicial foreclosure costs into the five figures.

 7 Reasons Loan Workouts Outperform Foreclosure

 Judicial foreclosure fees — attorney retainers, court filing costs, title searches, statutory notices — stack up before a single hearing is held.
-In complex cases or contested filings, that number climbs further.
+In complex cases or contested filings, total costs climb further still.

-- Court filing fees, process server costs, and publication requirements add hundreds to thousands per state
+- Court filing fees, process server costs, and publication requirements add hundreds to thousands more per state

 - Workouts replace courtroom costs with servicer negotiation time — a fraction of the expense

-- Non-judicial states offer lower foreclosure costs (under $30K), but workouts still undercut that figure
+- Non-judicial states carry lower foreclosure costs than judicial proceedings, but workouts still undercut that figure

 - Every dollar saved on legal process is a dollar that stays in the lender’s recovery